mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/4-Failed-Schedule-Message.md

 6. Goto Scheduled Tab in Drafts page.
 7. Hoven on the Failed message and delete it.
 8. Verify the Error message is not shown on the LHS anymore.

+### Scenario 6: Verify Schedule message fails if the root post is moved to Private channel on the same team.

+1. Log into User A's account and create a Root post in a channel.
+2. Reply to the root post with some messages.
+3. Log into User B's account and create a threaded schedule message to the root post.
+4. From User A's account, Using **Move Threads** feature, move the root post to a private Channel where User B is not a member.
+5. Log into User B's account.
+6. Goto Scheduled messages tab.
+7. Verify the message has a tag `Not in the channel` in red alert.
+8. Verify the User can see `No Channel` in the Channels section.

+### Scenario 7: Verify Schedule message fails if the root post is moved to another team channel.

+1. Log into User A's account and create a Root post in a channel.
+2. Reply to the root post with some messages.
+3. Log into User B's account and create a threaded schedule message to the root post.
+4. From User A's account, Using **Move Threads** feature, move the root post to another Team where User B is not a member.
+5. Log into User B's account.
+6. Goto Scheduled messages tab.
+7. Verify the message has a tag `Not in the channel` in red alert.
+8. Verify the User can see `No Channel` in the Channels section.